 Becoming an Antiracist Educator - Higher Education Series

 Beginning in January 2021, the Becoming an Antiracist Educator Series will be tailored to the higher education community.
-The nine session series will include a personal/professional anti racist assessment.
+The series will include a personal/professional anti racist assessment.
 All sessions will be held on Wednesdays via ZOOM from 4:30 p.m. - 6:15 p.m.
+Registration will be accepted through February 5, 2021.
 Click here to register for the higher education series.

 |January 27, 2021||Kickoff Session: Antiracism 101||Dr. Andrew Daire|

 |February 10, 2021||Developing an Antiracist Mindset||Dr. Rachel Gomez|

 |February 24, 2021||Deconstructing Implicit Bias||Dr. Dwayne Cormier|

 |March 10, 2021||Deepening our Understanding of Systemic Racism||Dr. Tomika Ferguson|

 |March 24, 2021||Determining the Impact of Power and Privilege||Dr. Faith Wilkerson and Ms. Javona Braxton|